Cao Bằng (city)

 Cao Bằng (/vi/) is a city in northern Vietnam.
 It is the capital and largest settlement of Cao Bằng Province.
 It is located on the bank of the Bằng Giang river, and is around 30 km away from the border with China's Guangxi region.
 According to the 2019 census, Cao Bằng City has a population of 73,549 people.

 History

-The area, Cao Bằng (高平 (high plateau)), was the stronghold of the last years of the Mạc dynasty after their 1592 defeat at the hands of the Trịnh lords.
+The area, Cao Bằng (高平 (high plateau)), was the stronghold of the last years of the Mạc dynasty after their 1592 defeat at the hands of the Trịnh lords, before also being overran in 1677.
 During the 19th century the area was resistant to the Nguyễn government.

 The city is also known for the Battle of Cao Bằng, the first major decisive victory of the Việt Minh against the French Army.

 During the Sino-Vietnamese War, Cao Bằng fell for a limited time in Chinese hands.

 In October 1950, Cao Bang was liberated and the Cao Bang Town Administrative Committee was established.

 During the period 1954–1971, Cao Bang town included the entire Hop Giang ward (today) and the suburban neighborhoods: Tam Trung, Thanh Son, Nà Phia, Tan An.